-Contact James Friend at (281) 620-1236 or via email at
+Contact Tracie Witt at (254)312-8428, or via email at

 The Development Corporation Act of 1979 gives cities the ability to finance new and expanded business enterprises in their local communities through economic development corporations (EDCs).
 There are two types of EDC's in Texas, Type A and Type B, which authorize cities to adopt a sales tax to fund the corporations and define projects EDCs are allowed to undertake.
 Learn more about EDCs.